 This process is quick and simple and only needs your hands and no additional tools.

-Your Monstera adansonii plant and the source of light should be around 12 inches apart from each other.
+Your Monstera Adansonii plant and the source of light should be around 12 inches apart from each other.
 Spread your fingers.

 Watch the shadow your hand makes.
-Your Monstera plant is likely to flourish in the position if the shadow is light in color and has fuzzy edges.
+Your Monstera plant is likely to flourish in this position if the shadow is light in color and has fuzzy edges.
 The presence of dense shadows with distinct boundaries suggests that the light is too strong for your Monstera.
 Similarly, a very small or nonexistent shadow indicates low light levels, which may be too gloomy for your Monstera plant.

 Look for a spot that produces a light-colored shadow with fuzzy or rounded edges.